This blog was originally published in 2018 and has been updated for stats and relevancy.

 Questions to ask your RPO provider about innovation:

 - What does “innovation” mean to you in partnership with our organization?

 - In what ways has your team set our organization up for long-term success should we choose to bring processes in-house or look elsewhere?

 - In what ways have you introduced innovation to our organization?
-How are we differentiating from our competitors and your competitors?
+How are we differentiating from our competitors?

 Subject matter expertise, recruiter quality

 According to NelsonHall's 2020 NEAT report, the top reasons organizations from across the globe choose RPO partnerships include:

 Each of these can be contributed to the quality of recruiters your RPO partner brings.
 Whether you’re seeking software developers in the heart of London, Berlin or Prague, or undertaking an executive search across Europe with the need for relocation, your RPO recruiters should be equipped with market intelligence, experience in your industry, and the confidence to consult (bringing with them the recommendations you need to make an informed decision).